joeatbayes/oid-mapper/readme.txt

 # we need golang version 1.13 or newer for the strings.replaceAll
 #   https://tecadmin.net/install-go-on-ubuntu/
 wget https://dl.google.com/go/go1.13.3.linux-amd64.tar.gz
+#    NOTE:  On some machines using corporate proxies the wget
+#    may not be allowed so you must obtian the file and transer
+#    using an alternative mechanism.
+Or get the server added
+#    to the approved list.
 sudo tar -xvf go1.13.3.linux-amd64.tar.gz sudo mv go /usr/local rm go1.13.3.linux-amd64.tar.gz